Linaro/lava/doc/v2/actions-test.rst

 Test Action Reference
 #####################

-The pipeline has retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:
+The pipeline jobs (LAVA v2) have retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:

 #.
-The :ref:`test_action` will **never** boot the device - a :ref:`boot_action`
+The :ref:`test action <test_action>` will **never** boot the device -
-   **must** be specified.
+   a :ref:`boot action <boot_action>` **must** be specified.
 Multiple test operations need to be specified as multiple definitions listed within the same test block.

 #.
-The LAVA support scripts are prepared by the :ref:`deploy_action` action
+The LAVA support scripts are prepared by the :ref:`deploy action <deploy_action>`
-   and the same scripts will be used for all test definitions until another ``deploy`` block is encountered.
+   action and the same scripts will be used for all test definitions until next ``deploy`` block is encountered.

+There are 3 types of test actions:

+* :ref:`lava-test-shell definitions <test_action_definitions>`
-:ref:`test_action_definitions` are used for POSIX compliant operating systems on the DUT.
+  (YAML directive: ``definitions``) are used for POSIX compliant operating systems on the :term:`DUT`.
 The deployed system is expected to support a POSIX shell environment (``/bin/ash``, ``/bin/dash`` or ``/bin/bash`` are the most common) so that LAVA can execute the LAVA Test Shell Helper scripts.

-:ref:`interactive_test_action` are used for non-POSIX compliant shell like bootloader (u-boot for instance) shells.
+* :ref:`Output monitors <monitor_test_action>` (YAML directive:

-:ref:`monitor_test_action` are used for devices which have no POSIX shell and start the test immediately after booting, for example IoT boards.
+  ``monitors``) are used for devices which have no POSIX shell and start the test (and corresponding output) immediately after booting, for example microcontroller/IoT boards.

+* :ref:`Interactive tests <interactive_test_action>` (YAML directive:
+  ``interactive``) are further extension of "monitor" tests idea, allowing not just matching some output from a device, but also feeding some input.
+  They are useful for non-POSIX shells like bootloaders (u-boot for instance) and other interactive command-line applications.

 .. seealso:: :ref:`lava_test_helpers`